smiakchilo/aem-crash-course/lessons/2.8/part1.md

 ## 2.8.3 HTL Global Objects

-Without having to specify anything, HTL provides access to some global objects.
-Any argumentless methods of objects can be invoked by HTL.
+Without having to specify anything, HTL provides access to a number of global objects.
+Any argumentless methods of these objects can be invoked by HTL.
 These objects provide convenient access to commonly used information.
 Their content can be accessed with the dot notation.
 The most useful variables:
 - **properties** - List of properties of the current Resource.
 Backed by org.apache.sling.api.resource.ValueMap